mondrasovic/knowledge_collection/books/the_alignment_problem.md

 > The act of givingg a reason is the antithesis of authority.
 When the voice of authority fails, the voice of reason emerges, or vice versa.

 > The whole trick is to know what variables to consider and then  to know how to add.

+> The trouble of modern theories of behaviorism is not that they are wrong but that they could become true.

 ## Top trivia